ksiebel/microservices-ci/Readme.md

 2.Create your microservice application with jhipster.

-http://jhipster.github.io/creating-an-app/
+How to create a jhipster application: http://jhipster.github.io/creating-an-app/

-http://jhipster.github.io/microservices-architecture/
+jhipster Microservices Architecure details: http://jhipster.github.io/microservices-architecture/

 _At this stage you should have two applications in your project, each one with its own folder "/project_name/gateway_app_name & /project_name/microservice_app_name"_